angecarrera/app-mixing-machine/README.md

 # Mixing Machine App

-This is a web application that allows users to mix different ingredients and create custom recipes.
+This is a web application that simulates the use of a mixing industrial machine.
 The front-end is built with Next.js, TypeScript, and Chakra UI, while the back-end API server is built with Express and Node.js .
 The database is Postgre, the file scriptdb.sql reflects the structure.

 ## Installation